-- 1. All enrolled market animals and commercial heifers must be owned by the 4-H exhibitor, castrated, and must be under the same continuous care of the 4-Her by Tag Day on February 3, 2024. - 2.
-All 4-H market steers, market heifers, and registered heifers exhibited at the Vigo County Fair and Indiana State Fair classes must have been recorded on the 4-H Online by May 15. - 3.
+- 1. All enrolled market animals and commercial heifers must be owned by the 4-H exhibitor, castrated, and must be under the same continuous care by Tag Day on January 29, 2022. - 2.
+All 4-H market steers, market heifers, and registered heifers exhibited at the Vigo County Fair and Indiana State Fair classes must have been recorded on the 4HOnline by May 15. - 3.
 Each 4-H member will be required to bring their steers and commercial heifers to the Wabash Valley Fairgrounds for ear tagging.
-Tag Day will take place on February 3rd with setup at 8:00 AM and tagging taking place until 11:00 AM.
+Tag Day will take place on January 29th with setup at 8:00 AM and tagging taking place until 11:00 AM.
 A meeting will be at the conclusion of tagging.
 ALL registered heifers must have an RFID tag along with steers and commercial heifers.
-All steers, market heifers, and commercial heifers also require a county tag.
+Steers and market heifers also require a county tag.
 You can bring your registered heifers on tag day.
 Any animal that loses a tag after tag day, the 4-Her is responsible for contacting the 4-H Youth Educator prior to being weighed at the Vigo County Fair and tagging will be done with the Educator or Advisory member in attendance.
 Tags are \$5.00 per an animal. - 4.
-In order to exhibit a beef cattle at the Indiana State Fair a DNA hair sample must be turned into the Extension Office by 4:00 PM on May 15th.
+In order to exhibit a beef cattle at the Indiana State Fair a DNA hair sample must be turned into the Extension Office by 4:30 PM on May 15th.
 Collection envelopes will be available at Tag Day or the Extension Office.
 Families must collect their own samples. - 5.
 Club Dues \$20 per 4-H member will be collected to offset the cost of awards and barn t-shirts. - 6.
-All beef exhibitors must be certified through Indiana 4-H Quality Livestock Care or Youth for the Quality Care of Animals program by June 18.
+All beef exhibitors must be certified through the Youth for the Quality Care of Animals program.
 See Livestock Terms and Conditions for more details.